ThereforeGames/unprompted/README.md

 <br/>
 <br/>
 <br/>
-<sub>**Note:** *Purchases help justify the 100s of hours I have spent developing this free software.
-For context, I am a solo developer who is not associated with any commercial entities (beyond my own LLC), nor have I received any research grants for this project.
+<sub>**Note:** *For context, I am a solo developer who is not associated with any commercial entities (beyond my own LLC), nor have I received any research grants for this project.
 Unprompted was funded completely out-of-pocket.
-Your support is greatly appreciated! ❤️*</sub>
+Your generosity helps justify the 100s of hours I spent developing this software! ❤️*</sub>

 ---